Forough read Law with Educational Studies at Keele University and graduated with First Class Honours in 2005.

 Forough is particularly dedicated to work with asylum seekers and refugees on voluntary basis.
 Commitment to support this vulnerable group has been at the heart of her approach to academic study and voluntary work.
-A selection of her voluntary work includes:

 December 2008 – December 2011